2024 Web Engines Hackfest

 Participants

 This event brings together people working on the different browsers and related standards to discuss ideas and plans.
 Members from all parts of the web platform community including people working on the different engines (Chromium/Blink/V8, Safari/WebKit/JSC, Firefox/Gecko/SpiderMonkey, Servo), on the testing side (WPT, Test262), on specifications (W3C, WhatWG, TC39), or on documentation (MDN Web Docs, web.dev) are welcome to join us.
+Check the list of confirmed attendees for more details.

 Web Engines Hackfest 2022 - Palexco Terrace